bg-write/candyfloss-flask/README.md

 ## Next Steps (my "Icebox")

-- Add automated lint and code style enforcement and further utilize pycodestyle
-- Adopt Google's Python coding convention & style guide <https://google.github.io/styleguide/pyguide.html>
+- Fully adopt Google's Python coding convention & style guide <https://google.github.io/styleguide/pyguide.html>
 - Use classes to further abstract out some of my repeating logic.
 A DataSource class?
 Having properties for feedurl and implementing get_soup?
 - Add a DB where I keep the list of data sources I want to pull from - to dynamically change what my feed displays, without having to change code
 - Are there too many links?
 - Any way to utilize data analysis, machine learning, or even game logic without going overkill?
 - Flesh out metadata
 - Add a search field for my feed of publications
+- Flesh out 404 page

 ---